fitsumM12/Climate-and-Hydrology-Data-Analysis-using-ML/README.md

 ## Methodology
 ### 1. Data Collection and Preprocessing
 - Climate Data: The climate data for the Gilgel Gibe Watershed was collected from meteorological stations and includes variables such as precipitation, temperature, solar radiation, and wind speed.
-This data spans from 1993 to 2023. o	Hydrological Data: Daily streamflow data, runoff measurements, and other hydrological indicators were gathered for the same period.
+This data spans from 1993 to 2023.
+-	Hydrological Data: Daily streamflow data, runoff measurements, and other hydrological indicators were gathered for the same period.
 This data was essential for understanding the watershed's response to climatic variables.
-2. Machine Learning Models
+### 2. Machine Learning Models
-o	Random Forest (RF): RF is an ensemble learning technique that combines multiple decision trees to improve prediction accuracy.
-It handles complex interactions and non-linear relationships in the data effectively. o	Support Vector Machine (SVM): SVM is a supervised learning model that performs classification and regression by finding the optimal hyperplane that separates data points.
-It is particularly useful for handling high-dimensional data. o	Extreme Gradient Boosting (XGB): XGB is a boosting method that sequentially builds models to correct errors from previous iterations, optimizing model performance through regularization techniques. o	Light Gradient Boosting Machine (LGBM): LGBM is a gradient boosting framework that uses histogram-based algorithms to improve efficiency and scalability, particularly suited for large datasets.
+- Random Forest (RF): RF is an ensemble learning technique that combines multiple decision trees to improve prediction accuracy.
+It handles complex interactions and non-linear relationships in the data effectively.
+- Support Vector Machine (SVM): SVM is a supervised learning model that performs classification and regression by finding the optimal hyperplane that separates data points.
+It is particularly useful for handling high-dimensional data.
+- Extreme Gradient Boosting (XGB): XGB is a boosting method that sequentially builds models to correct errors from previous iterations, optimizing model performance through regularization techniques.
+- Light Gradient Boosting Machine (LGBM): LGBM is a gradient boosting framework that uses histogram-based algorithms to improve efficiency and scalability, particularly suited for large datasets.
 ### 3. Model Training and Testing
 o	Dataset Split: The dataset was divided into two phases: a training phase (January 1995 to December 2019, comprising 90% of the data) and a testing phase (January 2020 to December 2023, comprising 10% of the data). o	Feature Selection: Input parameters included daily mean, daily flow (m³), discharge (maximum and minimum), and runoff (m³).
 The output parameter was mean daily discharge.
-4. Performance Evaluation
+### 4. Performance Evaluation
 o	Statistical Indicators: The performance of each model was evaluated using Root Mean Square Error (RMSE), Mean Absolute Error (MAE), R² (Coefficient of Determination), Nash-Sutcliffe Efficiency (NSE), and Willmott’s Index of Agreement (d).
 These metrics provide insights into the models' accuracy and reliability.
 ## Results
 ### 1. Model Performance